Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

    <em> Figure 9：Area Settings </em>
 </p>

 For example, if the Area is set too small and part of the target cargo falls outside it, the excluded area will not be counted towards the cargo's size.
 If the remaining part inside the region does not meet the minimum Length/Width requirements in the Global Settings, the cargo will not be detected as a target.
 This is shown in Figure 8.
-If that happened, configure the Region Settings and change the area size, then click Save and Send and Single Trigger.
+If that happened, configure the Area Settings and change the area size, then click Save and Send and Single Trigger.

 <p align= “center”>